JanJaapPoos/DRuMFISH/WP2.md

 Ability to project forward/forecast:
 This method has the ability to project forward

-### Catch-only methods with supplementary data and information
+## Data-limited approaches: Catch-only methods with supplementary data and information

 #### Thorson.
 J.T. and J.M.
 Cope (2015).
 Catch curve stock-reduction analysis: An alternative solution to the catch equations.
 Fish.
 Res.
 171: 33-41.